 Manage titles and set audience levels

-If you are a site-level administrator with permission to manage titles, you can view a book's details, edit its title, set an audience level, and resolve duplicates.
+If you are a site-level administrator with permission to manage titles, you can view a book's details, edit its title, add a title tag, filter titles by classroom, set an audience level, and resolve duplicates.

 |